llllinyl/Qiyana_artifact/README.md

 (WORKER_NUM=4, default=8) ./run_distribute.sh
 ```

-When using Qiyana, you have the option of providing an additional parameter (`MODE=0/1` to represent standard/compressed communication):
+When using Qiyana0, you have the option of providing an additional parameter (`MODE=0/1` to represent standard/compressed communication):
 ```
 (WORKER_NUM=2 MODE=1, default=8,1) ./run_distribute.sh
 ```